ahmedshafikk/Data-science-with-R/README.md

 ## Contributing
 We welcome contributions and improvements to this project.
 If you have any suggestions, bug fixes, or additional data science techniques to add, please feel free to create a pull request.

-## License
-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Thanks to the R community and the developers of various R packages for making data analysis and machine learning accessible and powerful!